 Perl and PHP: the result is provided as UTF-8 (default) or UTF-16/UTF-32 string according to the outputformat option of TET\set\option().
-If no more text is available an empty string is returned.
+If no more text is available undef is returned in Perl and an empty string in PHP.